Hijack the Seas: Tsunami

 As it was, everyone froze, including Bodil and me, and then, without the need for discussion, we slowly sank into the tide still surging around us.

 It wasn’t deep, even though we’d brought a massive amount of water with us.
-The room we were in felt cavernous, but the sand that had blown in through the ruined roof had piled around the space, leaving a concave depression where we lay and where most of the water had gathered, forming a pond.
+The room we were in was cavernous and had dispersed much of the flow.
+But the sand that had blown in through the ruined roof had piled around the space, leaving a concave depression where we lay and where most of the water had gathered, forming a pond.

 But ponds were not frequently found in the desert where we looked to be, something that seemed to have occurred to our visitor.
 He obviously couldn’t see very well, as the room was dark, and the sunlight outside probably made it seem more so.
 But some of that sun was playing off the water around us and had caught his great eye.
 He’d probably glimpsed motion from the guys and come to investigate, and now . . .

 Shit, I thought but didn’t say, as I didn’t know how good a god’s hearing might be.
-I flipped over instead and started half crawling, half swimming, even as the first pieces of rock started splashing down around us.
-They hit with crashes in the shallow water, which wasn’t deep enough to cushion the blows, sending pieces flying, waves churning, and screams echoing in my head that I wouldn’t allow myself to utter.
+I flipped over instead and started half crawling, half swimming, even as the first pieces of rock began splashing down around us.
+They hit with crashes in the shallow water, which wasn’t deep enough to cushion the blows, sending liquid flying, waves churning, and screams echoing in my head that I wouldn’t allow myself to utter.

 Animals don’t scream, I reminded myself as shrapnel peppered my back.
 And that’s what I was if any of my movements were somehow heard above.
 Just some desert creature, having squirmed in here looking for a drink and now flailing around desperately.